rh-mobb/documentation/docs/idp/az-ad-grp-sync/README.md

-# Using Group Sync Operator with Azure Active Directory and ROSA #
+# Using Group Sync Operator with Azure Active Directory and ROSA/OSD #

 **Steve Mirman**